Cross-correlation of Planck CMB lensing with DESI galaxy groups: Introduction

-Recently \cite{Yang2020} (hereafter Y20) identified $\sim 10^7$ galaxy groups from the DESI imaging surveys \citep{Dey2019}, over $\sim 20,000$ deg$^2$ and $z<1$.
-Comparing to general galaxies in the DESI imaging surveys, these galaxy groups have better photo-$\mathbb{z}$ information and less imaging systematics, making them attractive in CMB lensing-LSS cross-correlation measurement.
-Furthermore, Y20 also provides an estimation of the halo mass.
+Recently \cite{Yang2020} (hereafter Y21) identified $\sim 10^7$ galaxy groups from the DESI imaging surveys \citep{Dey2019}, over $\sim 20,000$ deg$^2$ and $z<1$.
+Compared with the majority of galaxies in the DESI imaging surveys, these galaxy groups have better photo-$z$ information and less imaging systematics, making them attractive in CMB lensing-LSS cross-correlation measurement.
+Furthermore, Y21 also provides an estimation of the halo mass.
 Such information is crucial in validating/interpreting the cross-correlation measurement.
-For these reasons, we measure the cross-correlation between the galaxy group positions (number density) of the Y20 catalog and \emph{Planck} CMB lensing \citep{Planck2020c}.
-With $\sim$40\% overlapping sky coverage and $2.04\times 10^6$ galaxy groups of richness $N_{\rm g}\geq 5$ over $0.1<z<1.0$, we detect the cross-correlation signal with S/N = 39.
-The S/N increases to $48$ if we relax the richness cut to $N_{\rm g}\geq 2$.
+For these reasons, we measure the cross-correlation between the galaxy group positions (number density) of the Y21 catalog and \emph{Planck} CMB lensing \citep{Planck2020c}.
+With $\sim$40\% overlapping sky coverage and $2 \times 10^6$ galaxy groups of richness $N_{\rm g}\geq 5$ over $0.1<z<1.0$, we detect the cross-correlation signal with S/N $\simeq$ 40.
+The S/N increases to $50$ if we relax the richness cut to $N_{\rm g}\geq 2$.
 Thanks to a large number of clusters and groups, we have improved the S/N of cluster/group-CMB cross-correlation measurement by a factor $\ga 5$, over previous measurements \citep{Madhavacheril2015, Baxter2015, Geach2017, Baxter2018, Madhavacheril2020}.
+An important improvement to previous works is that, we are now able to directly compare the measured group bias $b_{\rm g}$ with the theoretically predicted one using the estimated halo mass of each group.
+The agreement is excellent for the two higher redshift bins.